 Brooklyn and Queens Beer Gardens Where Kids Are Welcome

-Remember to call ahead or check the weather if you're looking to sit outside.
-Some beer gardens are just seasonal, or will close all outdoor seating in cold temperatures.
+Keep in mind that all of these venues are operating at a limited capacity indoors, and remember to call ahead or check the weather if you're looking to sit outside.
+Some beer gardens are seasonal or close outdoor seating in cold temperatures.

 Brooklyn Brewery — Williamsburg